Man dies after being struck by SUV while crossing road on lawnmower

-A man reportedly died from injuries he suffered when he was struck by an SUV while crossing the road on a lawnmower Wednesday with his granddaughter, according to media reports.
+The owner of a Unity winery died from injuries he suffered when he was struck by an SUV while crossing the road on a lawnmower Wednesday with his granddaughter, according to police.

-The man died overnight, according to WGME, however his 5-year-old granddaughter is expected to recover from her injuries, along with the driver of the SUV.
+Clement Blakney, 66, died overnight from his injuries, according to Waldo County Sheriff Jeffrey Trafton.
+Blakney co-owned Younity Winery and Vineyards with his wife, Jeri.

-The incident occurred around 4:30 p.m.
-Wednesday, when a woman driving an SUV struck Clement Blakney and his granddaughter as they were crossing Albion Road on a lawnmower, according to a report from WABI.
+Aboard a zero-turn lawnmower, Blakney and his 5-year-old granddaughter were leaving Blakney’s driveway on Albion Road around 4:30 p.m.
+Wednesday when they were struck by a Fairfield woman driving an SUV.

 Follow the Bangor Daily News on Facebook for the latest Maine news.